Degree Requirements and Graduation Information

 A major of at least 36 hours as described in the major department, 24 or more of which are in the major department, must be presented for graduation.
 At least ten hours in the major must be upper-division courses.
 No programs allow grades less than C- to count in their majors, and the average of all courses in the majors must be at least C. Some programs have more stringent requirements.
 An appropriate minor may be added to the student’s program of study provided it includes at least 18 hours as described in the minor department.

 Not more than 48 hours from one department and not more than 66 hours from one division may be counted toward the bachelor of arts degree, exclusive of any foundation courses that are not included in the major.
-Major requirements may not exceed 48 hours for the bachelor of arts degree nor 66 hours for the bachelor of fine arts, bachelor of music, bachelor of science, bachelor of science in nursing, bachelor of science in occupational therapy assistant, bachelor of social work and bachelor of music degrees.
+Major requirements may not exceed 48 hours for the bachelor of arts degree nor 66 hours for the bachelor of fine arts, bachelor of music, bachelor of science, bachelor of science in nursing, bachelor of science in occupational therapy assistant, and bachelor of social work degrees.

 To be granted a bachelor’s degree from Huntington, the student must have completed either the last 30 hours or a minimum of 90 hours in residence through Huntington University.
 One-half of the courses in the major must have been taken through Huntington.